+The Federated Prime Cash Obligations Fund invests primarily in short-term, high-quality, fixed-income securities issued by banks, corporations and the U.S. Government.
 The Federated Treasury Obligations Fund invests primarily in repurchase agreements collateralized by Treasury securities and U.S. Treasuries.
-It is operated in accordance with Rule 2a-7 of the Investment Company Act of 1940, as amended.
-It can reasonably be expected to have a fair value that will be unaffected by interest rate changes because the interest rates are variable and the principal can be recovered on demand.
-As noted above, as of June 30, 2011 and 2010, the cost of this money market mutual fund approximated fair value.
+Both operate in accordance with Rule 2a-7 of the Investment Company Act of 1940, as amended.
+Both can reasonably be expected to have a fair value that will be unaffected by interest rate changes because the interest rates are variable and the principal can be recovered on demand.
+As noted above, as of June 30, 2012 and 2011, the cost of the money market mutual funds approximated fair value.